Balla6/ab-testing-conversion-optimization/README.md

 ---

-# Methodology
+## Methodology

-The experiment analysis follows a structured experimentation workflow.
+The experiment analysis follows a standard experimentation workflow.

-### 1. Data validation and quality checks
+### 1. Data validation

+Before running any analysis, the dataset is checked for:

-- dataset structure verification
+- correct structure and data types
-- missing value checks
+- missing values
-- experiment group balance validation
+- balanced assignment between control and treatment groups

 ### 2. Conversion rate analysis

-- conversion rate for control vs treatment
+Conversion rates are calculated for both groups and compared to estimate:

-- absolute and relative uplift estimation
+- absolute uplift
+- relative improvement

-### 3. Statistical hypothesis testing
+### 3. Hypothesis testing

-- two-proportion Z-test
-- significance evaluation
+A **two-proportion Z-test** is used to determine whether the observed difference between groups is statistically significant.

-### 4. Confidence interval estimation
+### 4. Confidence intervals

-- 95% confidence intervals for conversion rates
+95% confidence intervals are computed to quantify the uncertainty around the conversion estimates.
-- uncertainty assessment

 ### 5. Power analysis

-- evaluation of sample size adequacy
-- confirmation that the experiment had sufficient statistical power
+Power analysis is performed to confirm that the experiment had a large enough sample size to detect the observed effect.

-### 6. Segment-level analysis
+### 6. Segment analysis

-- conversion performance by country
-- evaluation of treatment consistency across geographic segments
+Conversion performance is analyzed by country to evaluate whether the treatment effect is consistent across geographic segments.

 ### 7. Business impact estimation

-- projected additional conversions if the treatment is deployed
+The observed uplift is translated into expected additional conversions if the treatment were deployed.

-### 8. Product recommendation

-- experiment-based rollout decision

 ---

-# Key Results
+## Key Results

 | Metric | Control | Treatment |
 |------|------|------|